Enterprise-CMCS/macpro-mdct-qmr/README2.md

 `convertToDynamoExpressionVars`: Dynamo requires very specific variable naming conventions which are unwieldly to interact with so this util will take all of the arguments and converts them into a dynamo readable version.

+A known issue with this utility is that right now it only `ands` arguments, so if you have a list or get query that needs to exclude characteristics, this utility will need to be updated

 `createCompoundKey`: creates the dynamo key for the coreset or measure based on the passed in parameters.

 `measureList`: A list of all of the measures and the type of coreset they belong to.
 This is used when a new coreset is created to create new measures for that coreset.